-- 1) The panel shall deliberate in closed session with only panelists present. - 2) The panel shall make a finding of responsible, not responsible or insufficient evidence based on the Clear and Convincing Standard of Evidence. - 3) Upon reaching a decision, the panel will invite the parties and Advisors to return to hear of the panel's finding regarding responsibility for a violation of this policy. - 4) If the Respondent is found in violation, the panel shall move to address sanctions.
+- 1) The panel shall deliberate in closed sessions with only panelists present. - 2) The panel shall make a finding of responsible, not responsible, or insufficient evidence based on the Preponderance of Evidence Standard of Evidence. - 3) Upon reaching a decision, the panel will invite the parties and Advisors to return to hear of the panel's finding regarding responsibility for a violation of this policy. - 4) If the Respondent is found in violation, the panel shall move to address sanctions.